 A second important way suggested by LGBT respondents is "visibility" and involvement of the LGBT community.
 Apparently, this does not refer to Gay Prides and events (which scores 0 in this question).
-In Figure 71 we see that gay/straight alliances in school (including "Jong & Out" groups for 16- LGBT youth) score highest as examples of good practices.
+In Figure 51 we see that gay/straight alliances in school (including "Jong & Out" groups for 16- LGBT youth) score highest as examples of good practices.
 Gay/straight alliances are school clubs of LGBT and allied students, which are partly social and partly activist.
 The Dutch gay/lesbian advocacy organization COC Netherlands imported this concept 4 years ago from the USA.
 Since then, a lot of national publicity has been given to promote gay/straight alliances.
 The mention of gay/straight alliances as a good practice by LGBT respondents reflects this media attention.

-Figure 71: Best practices mentioned by LGBT people (numbers refer to the total number of respondents that mentioned the example)
+Figure 51: Best practices mentioned by LGBT people (numbers refer to the total number of respondents that mentioned the example)

-Figure 71 also shows other examples of good practices.
-183 (56%) of the LGBT respondents stated a total of 169 statements about good practices.
-While none of the respondents scored Gay Pride events as an effective way to combat homophobia, when asked for good practices, 19 respondents stated Gay Pride as a good practice (10% of all examples).
-This suggests that at least some of the respondents appreciate 'visibility' events as interesting (maybe for empowerment of LGBT people) but not necessarily effective on behaviour of homophobic people.
+Figure 51 also shows other examples of good practices.
+183 (56%) of the LGBT respondents stated a total of 169 good practices.
+While none of the respondents scored Gay Pride events as an effective way to combat homophobia, when asked for good practices, 19 respondents do (10% of all examples).

-5.5 Conclusions
+4.5 Conclusions